Field Types Reference

 - Allow multiple selection - Let the requester pick more than one option (renders as checkboxes).

-- Display as radio - Show options as radio buttons instead of a dropdown (useful when there are 2-5 options).
+- Display as radio - Show options as radio buttons instead of a dropdown (useful with 2-5 options).

 - Default value - Pre-select an option.